gabehamasaki/orders/README.md

 ## Makefile Targets

-The project includes a Makefile to streamline common tasks:
+The project includes a Makefile to streamline common tasks.
+Here are the available targets:

-### Available Targets
+- **buf-generate**: Regenerate GRPC boilerplate.

-- **init-db**: Run Docker Compose to create the database instance.
+- **init-db**: Start Docker Compose to create the database instance.
-- **build**: Compile the services and prepare the environment.
+- **build**: Compile the services and set up the environment.
 - **run**: Start the services concurrently.
 - **sqlc-gen**: Generate SQL code based on schema definitions.
 - **migrate**: Apply database migrations.